Riib11/ComputerSystems-Homework/hw2/README.md

 ## [6] FIFO Eviction

 In `evictor_fifo.cpp, evictor_fifo.h`, I constructed a first-in-first-out evictor for Cache by using a queue-like structure.
-The evictor implements the following methods:
+The evictor implements the following methods, in a generic way so that any evictor could take it's place:

 - `push`.
+Adds
 - `evict_next`.
 - `del`.
+- `visit`.

 ## Conclusions